YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/sessions/restconf_session.rst

         :param config_url_root: To provider backwards compatibility with older drafts of restconf RFC, this can be "/config" or "/data" (which is the default)
         :param state_url_root: To provider backwards compatibility with older drafts of restconf RFC, this can be "/operational" or "/data" (which is the default)

-    .. cpp:function:: EncodingFormat get_encoding()
+    .. cpp:function:: path::RootSchemaNode* get_root_schema() const

-        Returns the type of encoding supported by the service provider.
+        Returns the :cpp:class:`RootSchemaNode<path::RootSchemaNode>` tree supported by this instance of the ``RestconfSession``.

+        :return: Pointer to the :cpp:class:`RootSchemaNode<path::RootSchemaNode>` or ``nullptr`` if one could not be created.

-    .. cpp:function:: RestconfSession get_session()
+    .. cpp:function:: path::DataNode* invoke(path::Rpc* rpc) const

-        Returns the instance of the :cpp:class:`RestconfSession<path::RestconfSession>` used to connect to the restconf server
+         Invokes or executes the given rpc and returns a :cpp:class:`DataNode<DataNode>` pointer if the Rpc has an output modeled in YANG.

+        :param rpc: Pointer to the :cpp:class:`Rpc<Rpc>` node.
+        :return: Pointer to the :cpp:class:`DataNode<DataNode>` representing the output.

-    .. cpp:function:: ~RestconfServiceProvider()
+    .. cpp:function:: ~RestconfSession()